gruber-sciencelab/SMEAGOL/README.md

 ## Citation

-Please cite our [preprint](https://www.biorxiv.org/content/10.1101/2021.12.02.470930v1): Lal, A., Ferrarini, M.G. and Gruber, A.J., 2021.
-Investigating the human host-ssRNA virus interaction landscape using the SMEAGOL toolbox. bioRxiv.
+Please cite our [publication](https://www.mdpi.com/1999-4915/14/7/1436): Lal, A., Galvao Ferrarini, M., & Gruber, A. J. (2022).
+Investigating the Human Host—ssRNA Virus Interaction Landscape Using the SMEAGOL Toolbox.
+Viruses, 14(7), 1436.